-What is Institutional Racism
+What Is Institutional Racism?

 Racism can take many forms in the workplace, and those from the BAME community and BAME workers may experience:

-It is very important to report any racism that you experience at work or in an interview, even if it doesn’t seem like a big deal at first.
+It’s very important to report any racism that you experience at work or in an interview, even if it doesn’t seem like a big deal at first.
 This way, BAME advisors and other BAME support organisations can look into how often this happens and take action against those responsible.
 You could end up saving others from facing the same situation.

 If you or a colleague experience racism in the workplace, you should:

 - Respond and tell them that it is not acceptable